cherabear4/AssultCube-Internal/README.md

 everything is up to date for assult cube 1.3.0.2

 Making this taught me a lot about rendering and internal cheats, it was a fun project, do not paste pls (bad code)

+it does have an injector but im pretty sure its leaking a handle because i forgot to close that somewhere lol